FijianRocket/Optimized-Paper-Config/README.md

 - **Optimized:** true

 ### Server.properties
-Changes made to the Server.properties file and what they do.
+Changes made to the [server.properties](https://github.com/XxXCoolBoy112XxX/Optimized-Paper-Config/blob/main/Config/server.properties) file and what they do.

 #### view-distance
 Allows you to cap the chunk render distance of players